Checking Pay and Bill Rate Mismatches Before Payroll

 What causes the problem?

-• The ATS or CRM, where the placement and agreed rates are first recorded
+- An ATS or CRM holding the placement record and agreed rates

 The impact on finance and back-office teams